owlsecco/sepochi/content/_index.md

     testimonials:
       - text: >-
           I love this store, i found all my favorite things here.
-Got a black hoodie, got a pair of wireless headphones and
+Got a black hoodie, got a pair of wireless headphones and more
         author:
           name: John Dope
           location: 'Colorado, USA'